Car Games - Travel Games - Family Vacation - Car Travel with Kids

 Listen to Music or Tapes Individually

-Have a Walkman with Headphones and tapes for each child if possible.
-Then, there is no fighting, and you don't have to listen to kid music for 400 miles.
-You can find lots of good tales & Tunes: Kids' Music & Audiobooks at Family on Board.
+It might just be time for a little down-time.
+Have a device with Headphones for each child if possible.
+Then, there is no fighting, and you don’t have to listen to kid music for 400 miles.

 "Guess how far away that is"